Prison Architect 2: Development and release

 The game was revealed in January 2024 by Paradox Interactive, who acquired the title from Introversion Software in 2019.
 The game was initially developed by Double Eleven, who took over the developing duty of the first installment after the acquisition.
 However, a change in development studio was announced by Paradox Interactive on 13 May 2024, as Paradox Interactive and Double Eleven were unable to reach a commercial agreement.
 Kokku, who had been working alongside Double Eleven since mid 2023, were to take over development of the title.

 Initially slated for release on 26 March 2024, the game was announced with a delay to 7 May 2024 in order to "fix more bugs and further optimize the game for all platforms".
 It was then further delayed to 3 September 2024 as the team encountered "new technical challenges".
 On 2 August 2024, the game was delayed indefinitely in the aim to improve the game's performance and quality.

+On 14 January 2026, Paradox Interactive announced that sign-ups had opened for a closed beta test beginning on 19 January 2026, with participation limited and requiring selected testers to sign a non-disclosure agreement.
+The game received another new closed beta test in April 2026.